 However, before you go out and hire an unlicensed contractor, keep in mind that refusal to pay for bad work does not pay for any damages you sustain if the roof falls in after the contractor leaves.
 Moreover, even though construction law attorneys in New York can often help make you whole after an incident like this, even the most brilliant lawsuit cannot secure payment if the contractor has no financial resources.

-At the law firm of Rubin & Licatesi, P.C., our skilled lawyers have experience representing both sides of construction disputes, providing us with the insight needed to help homeowners or commercial property owners pursue justice in these often-complex legal issues.
+At the law firm of Licatesi Law Group, LLP, our skilled lawyers have experience representing both sides of construction disputes, providing us with the insight needed to help homeowners or commercial property owners pursue justice in these often-complex legal issues.